Pentesting is not just for enterprise: Why SMBs are the real targets

 • Reporting: Document findings and suggest improvements

-By understanding these steps, SMB owners can better engage in pentesting.
+By understanding these steps, SMB owners can better engage with the pentesting process.
 This knowledge empowers them to secure customer data and protect their business reputation.
 Regular pentesting helps stay ahead of evolving threats and maintain robust security practices.

 Key Benefits of Pentesting for SMBs

-By identifying weaknesses, pentesting allows SMBs to address these issues promptly.
-This proactive approach can help prevent costly data breaches.
-In the long run, it saves businesses from incurring severe financial losses and reputation damage.
+By identifying weaknesses, pentesting allows SMBs to address issues before they’re exploited.
+This proactive approach prevents costly data breaches and, in the long run, saves businesses from financial loss and reputational damage.

 • Risk Assessment: Understand current security weaknesses